The Marvel Cinematic Universe has 19 movies that all tie together. Here’s the best order to watch them.

 Black Panther, which debuted to broad acclaim in February 2018, also directly follows the events of Captain America: Civil War, but it stands apart from Spider-Man Homecoming, Doctor Strange, and Thor: Ragnarok.
 Villain Ulysses Klaue is introduced in Avengers: Age of Ultron, so as long as you’ve seen that and Civil War, you’re ready to watch Black Panther.
 That gives you the option of viewing it in the No. 14 spot right after Civil War or last if you prefer to keep things chronological.
 For the purposes of this list, we like it after Spider-Man Homecoming because Thor: Ragnarok makes more sense as a launching point into Avengers: Infinity War.

-Infinity War hits theaters on April 27, 2018, followed a few months later by the release of Ant-Man and the Wasp on July 6, 2018.
+Infinity War will be followed a few months later by the release of Ant-Man and the Wasp on July 6, 2018.

 Then Marvel is giving you a break.
 Its next film—and first to be headlined by a woman—will be Captain Marvel on March 8, 2019, followed by the as-yet-untitled fourth Avengers film on May 3, 2019.
 Spider-Man 2 will reportedly set up the next Phase of the MCU after that.
 By the time the MCU is 11 years old, it will have 23 movies in the series.
 If you want to catch up and keep up, it’s time to get watching.